palkan/action_policy/docs/custom_policy.md

 # Custom Base Policy

-`ActionPolicy::Base` is a combination of all available policies extensions with the default configuration.
+`ActionPolicy::Base` is a combination of all available policy extensions with the default configuration.

 It looks like this: